-Keeping a group of children engaged in story time can be challenging..
+Keeping a group of children engaged in circle time can be challenging!

-The next time you are preparing to read a story, try these ideas for getting children and keeping them involved in the reading process…
+The next time you are preparing to read a story, try these ideas for getting and keeping children involved in the reading process.

 At times you will find that the illustration located on the front cover of a children’s picture book will be repeated again and look exactly the same or almost exactly the same on a page inside the book.

 For example, on the cover of this book the little boy is dropping a seed…

 - Show the children the front cover and talk about the picture on the cover.

 - Make sure all the children get to take a good look so they can remember what the picture looks like.

 - Ask the children to tell you about what they see on the cover of the book.